-Make it SUPER easy for them to take action
+8. Make it SUPER easy for your prospect to take action

 One of the biggest failures we see with websites is difficulty in locating contact details.
 Have you ever had the need to contact someone at Telstra?
 It’s not easy to find their contact details, is it?
 And how does it make you feel?
 That’s right.
 Totally and completely FRUSTRATED.
 Don’t make this mistake on your website.
 Can people easily see how to get in touch with your business?
 The new FilePro website is a great example of how to make it easy for your prospects and clients to reach out.
 As an added bonus the phone numbers are clickable so they can click and call.